Pop quiz! Which bed is best for you? Study up with our Avocado vs. Loom & Leaf comparison and you’re guaranteed to ace the test.

 Like all of their products, Saatva does not compress this memory foam mattress when it is shipped.

-The organic cotton cover features a comfort foam quilted into it that is .625 inches thick.
+This mattress features a certified organic cotton cover.
 A natural fire barrier is employed through the use of thistle inside the cover.
 The mattress height is 12 inches.

-- The third layer holds a Transition Loft Pad that is 2 inches thick.
+- The middle layer holds a Transition Loft Pad that is 2 inches thick.
 This memory foam is designed to further enhance support and contouring.

-- The final layer creates a sturdy foundation for the bed by utilizing a 5.5-inch poly foam.
+- The final layer creates a sturdy foundation for the bed by utilizing a 6-inch polyfoam.

 Comparing Firmness (Support & Feel)